Visual issues - frequently asked questions

 - They move their head or the page around

-- They follow the text with their finger
+- They follow text with their finger

 - They seem to squint